JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ## Cancel Task

 Any time before a task is completed, the task can be cancelled, which allows any funding to be returned to the colony and halts any further modification of the task.
-Cancelling a task must be approved by both the manager and the worker.
+Cancelling a task must be approved by both the `MANAGER` and the `WORKER`.

 ```js